Vunnupyx/clight/services/mdclflash/readme.md

 6. Use the device path to copy the image via `dd if=./dump*.gz of=DEVICE_PATH bs=4m` and replase `DEVICE_PATH` with the real path detected by step 5.
 7. Remove the usb drive and plug into the Iot2050 usb port.
 8. Restart the Iot2050.
 If the User led is blinking you can press the usb button 1 for 3 seconds an the flashing is starting.
 The device is rebooting after successfully flash process.
 During shutdown please remove usb drive.

+## 3. Get a reusable usb flash drive image

+1. Plugin the usb flash drive from the 2. usecase into your computer
+2. Create an image from the usb device with `dd if=/dev/rdisk2 of=iot-connector-light-os-v1.7.0_flash.img bs=1m count=16384`